CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Introduction

-We answer this question in the affirmative and introduce the first transformation that enables optimal rational resilience in PoS blockchains.
-We make the following contributions:
+This paper presents \emph{CoBRA} (Correct over Byzantine-Rational Adversary), which closes this gap.
+It is the first generic transformation for quorum-based SMR that provides optimal rational resilience when the Byzantine parties are less than 1/3 and economic protection for clients when they are more than 1/3 and less than 2/3.
+Table~\ref{tab:protocol-comparison} compares CoBRA to prior work, highlighting trade-offs in fault tolerance, recovery guarantees, and client-level economic protection.

-\begin{enumerate} \item \textbf{Impossibility Results:} We prove that no quorum-based SMR protocol can be resilient when Byzantine and rational validators together exceed critical thresholds: \begin{itemize} \item \emph{Partial Synchrony:} Quorum-based SMR is impossible when Byzantine and rational validators collectively control $1/3$ or more of the validator set. \item \emph{Synchrony:} Quorum-based SMR is impossible when Byzantine and rational validators collectively control more than $2/3$ of the validator set. \end{itemize}
+\textbf{Impossibility results.} We establish fundamental limits for quorum-based SMR under a hybrid fault model with honest, Byzantine, and rational validators, and non-interactive clients: \begin{itemize}[nosep,leftmargin=*] \item Under \emph{partial synchrony}, we show that quorum-based SMR is impossible once Byzantine and rational validators together control at least $1/3$ of the validator set.
+This bound is tight and generalizes the classic Byzantine threshold to economically motivated deviations. \item Under \emph{synchrony}, we further prove that SMR remains impossible when this coalition exceeds $2/3$. \end{itemize} \za{To include feasibility results about the design space?}